-The Company pays Moody National Hospitality Management, LLC (the "Property Manager") a monthly hotel management fee equal to 4.0% of the monthly gross receipts from the properties managed by the Property Manager for services it provides in connection with operating and managing properties.
-The Property Manager may pay some or all of the company contracts directly with a non-affiliated third-party property manager, the Company will pay the Property Manager a market-based oversight fee.
-The Company reimburses the costs and expenses incurred by the Property Manager on the Company's behalf, including legal, travel and other out-of-pocket expenses that are directly related to the management of specific properties, but the Company will not reimburse the Property Manager for general overhead costs or personnel costs other than employees or subcontractors who are engaged in the on-site operation, management, maintenance or access control of the properties.
-For the year ended December 31, 2015, the Company paid the Property Manager property management fees of \$42,723.
+The Company will pay Moody National Hospitality Management, LLC ("Property Manager") a monthly hotel management fee equal to 4.0% of the monthly gross operating revenues from the properties managed by Property Manager for services it provides in connection with operating and managing properties.
+The hotel management agreements between the Company and the Property Manager generally have initial terms of ten years.
+Property Manager may pay some or all of the compensation it receives from the Company to a third-party property manager for management or leasing services.
+In the event that the Company contracts directly with a non-affiliated third-party property manager, the Company will pay Property Manager on the Company's behalf, including legal, travel and other out-of-pocket expenses that are directly related to the management of specific properties, but the Company will not reimburse Property Manager for general overhead costs or personnel costs other than employees or subcontractors who are engaged in the on-site operation, management, maintenance or access control of the properties.
+For the years ended December 31, 2016 and 2015, the Company paid the Property Manager property management fees of \$588,396 and \$42,723, respectively, which are included in hotel operating expenses in the accompanying consolidated statements of operations.

-The Company also pays an annual incentive fee to the Property Manager.
-Such annual incentive fee is equal to 15% of the amount by which the operating profit from the properties managed by the Property Manager for such fiscal year (or partial fiscal year) exceeds 8.5% of the total investment of such properties.
-The Property Manager may pay some or all of this annual fee to third-party sub-property managers for management services.
-For purposes of this fee, "total investment" means the sum of (i) the price paid to acquire a property, including closing costs, conversion costs, and transaction costs; (ii) additional invested capital; and (iii) any other costs paid in connection with the acquisition of the property, whether incurred pre- or post-acquisition.
-As of December 31, 2015, the Company had not paid any annual incentive fees.
+The Company will also pay an annual incentive fee to Property Manager.
+Such annual incentive fee is equal to 15% of the amount by which the operating profit from the properties managed by Property Manager for such fiscal year (or partial fiscal year) exceeds 8.5% of the total investment of such properties.
+Property Manager may pay some or all of this annual fee to third-party sub-property managers for management services.
+For purposes of this fee, "total investment" means the sum of (i) the price paid to acquire a property, including closing costs, conversion costs, and transaction costs; (ii) additional invested capital and (iii) any other costs paid in connection with the acquisition of the property, whether incurred pre- or post-acquisition.
+As of December 31, 2016, the Company had not paid any annual incentive fees.